Click here to LIKE this Blog on Face book.

 In the mid-ninth century, the ʿAbbāsid caliph al-Maʾmūn made official the Muʿtazilī doctrine.
 He instituted an inquisition (miḥna) which subjected all scholars of his time to questioning regarding theological doctrine.
 Those who opposed Muʿtazilī beliefs were severely tortured or killed.
 In response to Muʿtazilī influence three stances were taken, all developed over a 250 year span.

 Imām Aḥmad ibn Ḥanbal (161-241/780-855) adopted a literalist position in response to the Muʿtazilī inquisition.
-He asserted that only God and His Messenger ṣallallāhu 'alayhi wa sallam (peace and blessings of Allāh be upon him) had the authority to speak on matters of creed and – in all but three instances – avoided delving into speculative theology in defense of orthodoxy.
+He asserted that only God and His Messenger had the authority to speak on matters of creed and – in all but three instances – avoided delving into speculative theology in defense of orthodoxy.
 This literalist approach to textual understandings came to be known as the Atharī creed.

 Abū al-Ḥasan al-Ashʿarī (260-324/873-935) and Abū Manṣūr al-Māturīdī (238-333/853-944) were the fathers of the other two schools of Sunnī theology.
 They differed with the Atharī school in their use of speculative theology (kalām) in rebuttal to Muʿtazilī positions.
 They also differed in their understanding of the Divine Attributes of God – the Ashʿarīs chose to interpret the Divine Attributes figuratively so as to maintain God's transcendence over His creation, while the Māturīdīs chose to surrender total understanding to God.